 The International Selection is in the hands of the INPUT Moderators who are appointed annually by the INPUT Board.
 The International Selection will run from 21 January to 27 January 2019.

-By 14 February 2019 all submitters will be informed about the results of the International Selection.
+Beginning of February all submitters will be informed about the results of the International Selection.
 Please register for the INPUT Newsletter to make sure you receive all news.